zooba/python-api-pep/PEP.md

 This layer is the core language and evaluation engine.
 By adopting this layer and a suitable platform adaptation layer, an application can provide basic Python execution of code provided as in-memory strings.

-Examples of current components that fit into the core layer:
+Examples of the contents of the core layer:

 * Code compilation and interpreter loop
 * Abstract and concrete object interfaces (`PyObject_*()` methods, etc.)